larspetrus/Roofpig/README.md

 ####'pov'

 By default the Point Of View is on the UFR corner, with U on top.
-To look at DFL with F on top, use "pov=Fdl"
+Or `Ufr` in this notation.
+To face DFL with F on top, use `pov=Fdl`.

 ####'algdisplay'